 The grill and the smoker are popular options for cooking in the summer; you will often see them at backyard parties and picnics.
-Many think these devices are the same, but they do have their significant differences.
+Many think these devices are the same, but they do have significant differences.
 Grills more often than not are not capable of producing the same smoky flavor that you get from smoked food.

 Due to their functions, a lot of BBQ and smoking enthusiasts have grill vs. smoker arguments.
 But really, which one is the best in terms of method?
 Which is the most practical buy?
 We will discuss these issues in this article.

 Smokers, as the name implies, make use of smoke to cook food, or rather to flavor the food.
-There are different types of smokers and they can be wood, gas, electric or charcoal.
+There are different types of smokers and they can be wood, gas, electric, or charcoal.
 If you want something more user friendly, try using a gas or electric model since they will need less supervision.
 But if you want an authentic smoky flavor, go for the wood or charcoal types.

 Smokers feature a wood chip container and a water pan which are positioned in the smoke chamber’s bottom part.
 You can fill the water basin with either sand or water.
 The wood provided will impart the flavor and generate smoke while the sand or water will regulate the stability of the device’s internal temperature.